-You keep hearing how much better loose leaf tea tastes than tea from a bag and you want to make the switch.
+You keep hearing how loose leaf tea tastes better than tea from a bag.

 Not only that.
 It costs a lot less, too.